divolte/divolte-collector/docs/configuration.rst

 ===================
 The main configuration for Divolte Collector consists of three files:

-- ``divolte-env.sh``: a shell script that is included in the startup script to set environment variables and JVM startup arguments.
+- :file:`divolte-env.sh`: a shell script that is included in the startup script to set environment variables and JVM startup arguments.
-- ``logback.xml``: the logging configuration.
+- :file:`logback.xml`: the logging configuration.
-- ``divolte-collector.conf``: the main configuration file for Divolte Collector.
+- :file:`divolte-collector.conf`: the main configuration file for Divolte Collector.

 Configuration directory
 -----------------------
 Divolte Collector will try to find configuration files at startup in the configuration directory.
-Typically this is the ``conf/`` directory nested under the Divolte Collector installation.
-Divolte Collector will try to locate the configuration directory at ``../conf`` relative to the startup script.
-The configuration directory can be overridden by setting the ``DIVOLTE_CONF_DIR`` environment variable.
+Typically this is the :file:`conf/` directory nested under the Divolte Collector installation.
+Divolte Collector will try to locate the configuration directory at :file:`../conf` relative to the startup script.
+The configuration directory can be overridden by setting the :envvar:`DIVOLTE_CONF_DIR` environment variable.
 If set, the value will be used as configuration directory.
-If you have installed Divolte Collector from a RPM, the init script will set this variable to ``/etc/divolte-collector``.
+If you have installed Divolte Collector from a RPM, the init script will set this variable to :file:`/etc/divolte-collector`.

 divolte-env.sh
 --------------